modiimedia/contentful-hugo/readme.md

 });
 ```

-CommonJS syntax _should_ also work (I don't actually test against this maybe it doesn't maybe it doesn't)
+CommonJS syntax _should_ also work (I don't actually test against this maybe it works maybe it doesn't)

 ```js
 const { defineConfig } = require('contentful-hugo');